 What Is Slow Roll?

-Slow Roll Chicago’s vision is equal bicycle usage across the City of Chicago with respect to race, income, and geography.
-We envision bicycles as a form of effective transportation, contributing to reducing violence, improving health, creating jobs, and ultimately making our neighborhoods more livable.
+Slow Roll Chicago’s vision is equal bicycle usage across the City of Chicago with respect to race, income and neighborhood.
+We envision bicycles as a form of effective transportation, contributing to reducing violence, improving health, creating jobs and ultimately making our neighborhoods more livable.

 Slow Roll Chicago’s mission is to connect a diverse group of people who utilize bikes and the activity of cycling as vehicles for social justice and social change, transforming lives and improving the condition of communities by organizing community bicycle rides, advocating for bicycle equity and implementing other cycling-related programs throughout Chicago.

 The target audience for our movement is Black & Brown people, low- to moderate-income people and communities on the Southside and Westside of Chicago.